darwinop-ens/kinematics/readme.txt

 The models are made using Matlab R2014b.
 Models MX28.slx and MX28_simple.slx requires Simulink only.
 Models MX28kinematics.slx, foot.slx, right_arm.slx, right_left.slx and robot_stand.slx require Simulink, SimScape and SimMechanics optional toolboxes.
-Model  robot_rk.slx requires Simulink, SimScape, SimMechanics and Stateflow optional toolboxes.
+Models robot_rk.slx and robot_action.slx require Simulink, SimScape, SimMechanics and Stateflow optional toolboxes.

 The simulation models are implemented using the ODE45 solver to ensure fast and accurate results.
 The instrumentation models are executed with discrete sample times identified from the actuators and from the robot.